luis605/Space-Exploration/README.md

 # Build and Run
 First of all you will need to have python installed as pypi on your machine www.python.org/download .

-Next install panda3d, ursina, perlin_noise and pickle with pypi:
+Next install panda3d, ursina and perlin_noise with pypi:

 `pip install [package]`
 or